fwin-dev/py.Lang/readme.md

 elements that do or don't match.
 This differ adds all of that functionality.
 It also fixes:

 * A bug: In the built in differ, subsequent calls to `get_matching_blocks()` will return results in a different format due to caching
-* Calculating the similarity ratio: The built in differ calculates this ratio taking both diff sides into account, but what's usually wanted is how much one side is similar/different compared to the other side, i.e. `(1 - ratio) / 2 + ratio`
+* Calculating the similarity ratio: The built in differ calculates this ratio taking both diff sides into account, but what's usually wanted is how much one side is similar/different compared to the other side: `(1 - ratio) / 2 + ratio`

+Examples:

 	from Lang.Diff import SequenceMatcher
 	diff = SequenceMatcher(tuple("aebcdef"), tuple("abbcdgef"))